logno-dev/notes/c.md

     a = d;
 ```

 Ternaries can be nested.
-The following program writes even and odd numbers to two seperate files.
+The following program writes even and odd numbers to two separate files.

 ```C
 #include<stdio.h>